Lake Toba Transportation Guide

 Trains are available from the arrival terminal at KNO.
 They can take you up to Pematangsiantar, i.e., halfway to Lake Toba.
 From there you will have to catch a bus.

-Taxis such as BlueBird and online taxis such as Uber, Grab and Go-Jek are also available.
+Taxis such as BlueBird and online taxis such as Grab and Go-Jek are also available.
 They are excellent for your short trips; otherwise, the fares could be unaffordable.
 Uber used to be an option as well.
 But it no longer operates in Indonesia.